See how your app install costs compare. Explore mobile acquisition cost benchmarks by industry, region, and platform

 Detailed observation of presented data

-Across all industries in the United States, cost per app install (CPI) on Facebook Ads sat well above the global benchmark in 2025, with two clear surges and a late‑year reset.
-The year opened modestly, spiked dramatically in April, rose again into November, and cooled in December.
-Movements were choppy rather than linear, and volatility was notably higher than the worldwide pattern.
+App install costs in the United States ran materially above the global benchmark for most of the year, with two pronounced surges in April and November and a sharp rebound in January 2026.
+Despite a few cooler pockets, the pattern is clear: higher country-specific ad costs and a choppier rhythm than the global average.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in the United States compared to the global benchmark.

 Insights & analysis of Facebook advertising costs